All Episodes

 That's the problem.

-Uh uh Obama didn't even try this stuff.
+Obama didn't even try this stuff.

 Well, I don't know.

-It's not just the freedom caucus.
+It's not just the Freedom Caucus.

-We're being thrown under the bus as usual, even by some folks on our side who ran on fiscal responsibility.
+We're being thrown under the bus, as usual, even by some folks on our side who ran on fiscal responsibility.

 So the news channels are full of it.

-We'll see if they can talk a few of them into switching, but they're gonna have to have a hundred Democrats uh to fix it as well.
+We'll see if they can talk a few of them into switching.

 And then the folks that listen to your show know what's going on, right?

-We had a bout of uh wage rate inflation this week, and wages are up because of Trump's tax cut proposal is so phenomenal.
+We had a bout of wage rate inflation this week, and wages are up because of Trump's tax cut proposal is so phenomenal.

-Uh we're hitting it out of the park.
+We're hitting it out of the park.

-And so we got to get all of our policy going straight here, and your audience understands this stuff.
+And so we've got to get all of our policy going straight here.

 I mean, it's a simple formula.

-I mean, the corporate tax cut's solid, repatriation's solid, energy independence is solid.
+I mean, the corporate tax cut's solid.

-Yeah, well, I mean, that's the problem.
+Well, I mean, that's the problem.

 By the way, what's the point of having a Republican Congress?

-Uh, let me ask you both this.
+Let me ask you both this.

 We have this situation now.